dgkamper/humility_openness_politicalreasoning/README.md

 ## Natural Language Processing

-This is a respository covering the analysis of
+This is a respository covering the sentiment analysis and a set of exploratory natural language processing techniques